myshell-ai/AIlice/README.md

 return a query statement to its caller when it encounters unclear requirements during coding.
 If the caller is still unclear about the answer, it continues to ask the next higher level caller.
 This process can even go all the way to the final user's chat window.
 When new information is added, the caller will reactivate the coder's execution process by passing in the supplementary information.
 It can be seen that this "function" is not a traditional function, but an object that can be called multiple times.
 The high intelligence of LLM makes this interesting property possible.
 You can also see it as **agents strung together by calling relationships, where each agent can create and call more sub-agents, and can also dialogue with its caller to obtain supplementary information or report its progress**.
-In AIlice, we call this computational unit
+In Ailice, we call this computational unit
 **"AProcessor"**(essentially what we referred to as an agent).
 Its code is located in core/AProcessor.py.